-The recipe I started from is the Delta STD which I found on Caffenol.org I tweaked it slightly and so this is what I do.
+The recipe I started from is the Delta STD which I found on Caffenol.org I tweaked it slightly and so this is what I do for a single roll of 35mm in a Paterson system tank.

 -Pre soak the film (while in the developing tank) in room temperature tap water while doing the following.